ceedee666/modern-abap-curriculum/docs/scenario_description.md

 1. Discuss which fields are necessary for the tables of the Rating App to provide the described functionality.
 1. Analyze the fields of different tables in an SAP S/4HANA system.
-What fields are present there?
+What fields are there?
 Would you add additional fields to the tables after the analysis?

 ---